 The freeboard requirements for the TSF are outlined in the OMS manual.
-Under normal operating levels freeboard requirements include a water level 1.3 m below the embankment crest to allow for the 72-hour PMP event, plus an allowance for wave run-up.
-MPMC holds the option of transferring excess pond water into the Perimeter Borrow Pit if required to satisfy freeboard requirements.
+Under normal operating levels, freeboard requirements include a water level 1.3 m below the embankment crest to allow for the 72-hour PMP event, plus an allowance for wave run-up.
+MPMC holds the option of transferring excess pond water into the Perimeter Borrow Pit or Cariboo Pit, if required, to satisfy freeboard requirements.